-June 16, 2005
+June 15, 2006

-Notice is hereby given that the Annual Meeting of Shareholders of Movado Group, Inc. will be held on Thursday, June 16, 2005 at 10:00 a.m., Eastern Daylight Time, at the Company's executive offices located at 650 From Road, Paramus, New Jersey for the following purposes:
+Notice is hereby given that the Annual Meeting of Shareholders of Movado Group, Inc. will be held on Thursday, June 15, 2006 at 10:00 a.m., Eastern Daylight Time, at the Company's executive offices located at 650 From Road, Paramus, New Jersey for the following purposes:

-- 1. To elect eight directors to serve until the next Annual Meeting and until their successors are elected and qualified; and - To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent accountants for the fiscal year ending January 31, 2006; and - 3.
+- 1. To elect nine directors to serve until the next Annual Meeting and until their successors are elected and qualified; and - To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent accountants for the fiscal year ending January 31, 2007; and - To approve an amendment and restatement of the Company's Executive Performance Plan, originally established effective February 1, 2001; and - 4.
 To transact such other business as may properly come before the meeting or any postponement or adjournment thereof.

-Holders of the Company's Common Stock and Class A Common Stock of record at the close of business on May 12, 2005 are entitled to notice of and to vote at the Annual Meeting of Shareholders or any postponements or adjournments thereof.
+Holders of the Company's Common Stock and Class A Common Stock of record at the close of business on May 12, 2006 are entitled to notice of and to vote at the Annual Meeting of Shareholders or any postponements or adjournments thereof.

-Dated: May 16, 2005
+Dated: May 15, 2006